 The NavDurga celebrated each night of Navratri is based on the phase of the Moon or tithi.
-In India the 1st and 2nd tithis were marked on October 10th, so they will also worship Chandraghanta on the 18th.
+In North America, the tithi at sunrise on October 18th is Tritya (3rd).
+So those in North America should worship Chandraghanta on the 18th.
 You can look at the timing of the tithis on Drik Panchang.
 (Update the location to India to see Indian dates or it will default to your location).

 Chandraghanta is the NavaDurga worshiped on the third night of Navratri.
 Chandra means “Moon” and Ghanta means “bell”.
 She’s depicted riding as a fierce 10 armed, three eyed, golden skinned goddess on a tigress, who is roaring in anger.
 Chandraghanta has a half Moon on her forehead.
 Chandraghanta eliminates all that is evil and wicked in the world.
 The scriptures state that there was a mighty battle between the demons and the gods.
 The ringing of her bell killed many of the demons.

 According to Drikpanchang, the auspicious sari color is white.
 The color white is considered very sattvic.
 Drik Panchang states that wearing white allows one to “experience a feeling of inner peace and security”.
 The governing planet is Venus (Shukra).